ZeissS/velrok.github.io/source/_posts/2013-07-04-clojure-lesson-learned.markdown

 At no point in time can we change the input world nor do we change a already created object.

-You can of course white functional code in python using map.
-However at no point does pyhton ensure that you do not change the datastructure in place.
+You can of course write functional code in python using map.
+However pyhton doesn't ensure that you do not change the datastructure in place by accident.

 ### use require instead of use